 Finally, people and companies want to do business with organizations that align with their values.
 They are looking for the action behind the words.

-“Quickly after I began in the financial services industry, I was able to move into management and then managing partner.
+Van Ewing: Quickly after I began in the financial services industry, I was able to move into management and then managing partner.
 Once I was in that position, I realized that there was no one else who looked like me.
 After coming into this career and being fortunate enough to have some really quick success, I wanted to see that for others as well.
 I understood then that representation in management would be the quickest way to enable these opportunities for diverse, underrepresented communities.

 Mentorship is another important side of things.
 My positions in management have opened opportunities to sit on the top boards in my local community, which has led to meeting a lot of individuals.
-Once in leadership and management, you can get out there and help people understand that being in the financial services industry is one of the greatest careers that someone can have. “
+Once in leadership and management, you can get out there and help people understand that being in the financial services industry is one of the greatest careers that someone can have.

-The thoughtful words of Daudley and Van outline how effective leadership, mentorship, and an understanding of the importance of diversity can help pave the way for increasing representation in the financial services industry.
-A commitment to bringing these values to life is not only the right thing to do, but also makes good business sense.
+The thoughtful words of David and Van outline how effective leadership, mentorship, and an understanding of the importance of diversity can help pave the way for increasing representation in the financial services industry.
+A commitment to bringing these values to life is not only the right thing to do but also makes good business sense.